drewm27/speakerrankings/boombox-size.md

 ### #6 [Vifa Copenhagen 2.0](https://www.amazon.com/Vifa-Copenhagen-2-0-New-Version/dp/B09NM2XVCV/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=5a40ede18f17990e63ad40f505e582f8&camp=1789&creative=9325): $800

 - Negatives: 350hz and 2-3khz peak.
 The Vifa Helsinki is cheaper and generally has a more neutral frequency response, I'd highly recommend getting one of those instead if you specifically want a Vifa.
 Not sure I can recommend this one generally these days, the Uboom L has 95% of the sound quality with more features and a way cheaper price.
+No water rating.
 - Bass Extension: 46hz (-10dB)
 - Weight: 10.25lbs / 4.65kg
 - Battery Life: 8 hours